mc996/mcmaticaX3/XMLPARSER/README.md

 # XML PARSER
-This is a pure 4GL XML parser.
+This is a pure SAGE X3 4GL XML parser.
 No external application or library is needed nor database stored procedures.
 What you need is:
 1. the ZMC01XMLRSAX file to be copied in your folder as is.
 It contains the core procedure to read and parse an XML file